appleworm34/dengue-ml/README.md

 5. [Support Vector Machine](https://github.com/appleworm34/dengue-ml/blob/main/Support%20Vector%20Machine.ipynb)
    - (Using Support Vector Machine to predict)

+## Background
+- Dengue fever is a disease caused by the dengue virus which is transmitted to humans via the bite of an infective Aedes mosquito.
+- Dengue causes a wide spectrum of disease and in some cases, lead to hospitalisation or death.
+- Each year, an estimated 390 million dengue infections occur around the world, resulting in up to 36,000 deaths.

 ## Problem Definition

 - Can we predict the total number of Dengue cases based on the environmental and climate data?